 Exam Strategies: True or False Questions

-True or False questions are used on exams to quickly determine a student's understanding of facts, address misconceptions, and generate information recall.
-As there are only two possible answers of true or false it is key that you read each question thoroughly.
+True or false questions are used on exams to quickly determine a student's understanding of facts, address misconceptions, and generate information recall.
+As there are only two possible answers, it is key that you read each question thoroughly.

-When answering a True or False question you must determine if everything the statement is saying is 100% true.
-If the entire statement is not 100% true, then it is incorrect and must be marked False.
+When answering a True or False question, you must determine if everything the statement says is 100% true.
+If the entire statement is not 100% true, it is incorrect and must be marked False.

 Understanding the trickier format types can help prepare you for this exam question style.

 - Double negative statements

 - Absolute statements

 Check out our visual resource for "Test Taking Strategies: True or False" below!

 What to Watch for